 - Start Local – Many of our panelists mentioned that their loyalty lies in the sports teams from the areas they grew up.
 In both sports and in business, people love to “root, root, root for the home team,” so building loyalty with local clientele and other small businesses is a great place to start growing a following that sticks long-term.

 - Show Your Appreciation – If a baseball team has a bad season, does their fan base abandon ship completely?
 Simply put, no, especially if the higher-ups at the organization make it a point to show that they appreciate their fans through giveaways, special games, and interaction on social media.
-Your best clientele are the ones who will stick by your business through the best of times and the worst of times, and a great way to keep them loyal is by showing them that you appreciate their business.
+Your best clientele is the ones who will stick by your business through the best of times and the worst of times, and a great way to keep them loyal is by showing them that you appreciate their business.

 Fondly referred to as the “12th man” on the team, sports fans are some of the most dedicated supporters of any organization worldwide – and this is because they feel like they are part of something big.
-Make your supporters feel included on what your organization is doing, interact with them on social media, and develop that brand loyalty so you, too, will be greeted with the same zealous enthusiasm that allows sports organizations to thrive.
+Make your supporters feel included in what your organization is doing, interact with them on social media, and develop that consumer brand loyalty so you, too, will be greeted with the same zealous enthusiasm that allows sports organizations to thrive.

 What made you loyal to your favorite team?
-Which of these brand loyalty strategies are you utilizing in your business, and how successful have they been?
+Which of these consumer brand loyalty strategies are you utilizing in your business, and how successful have they been?
 Let us know in the comments!